 Day 4.
 Skala to Lipsi – 11 nM

-It’s only a short hop in an Easterly direction from Patmos to Lipsi, which means that you should have time to get stocked up again on food and drink if you need to – were heading to a small village which is largely unspoilt by such things as tourism and big shops, so it’s worth getting some basics in, just in case you can’t buy them in Lipsi.
+It’s only a short hop in an Easterly direction from Patmos to Lipsi, which means that you should have time to get stocked up again on food and drink if you need to – we're heading to a small village which is largely unspoilt by such things as tourism and big shops, so it’s worth getting some basics in, just in case you can’t buy them in Lipsi.

-Against the prevailing wind, you’ll likely be able to get from Patmos to Lipsi in one straight broad reach, so, after a couple of days of tacking, you can let your crew rest easy for much of the day, and they can enjoy the sunshine.
+With the prevailing wind, you’ll likely be able to get from Patmos to Lipsi in one straight broad reach, so, after a couple of days of tacking, you can let your crew rest easy for much of the day, and they can enjoy the sunshine.

 People mainly come for the crystal-clear waters and the secluded and beautiful beaches (which used to have a reputation for being popular with naturists, but not so much these days).